gathering series live - how to set up your space

 6 Person Pod = 4’x24’ row or an 8'x12' box

-We've posted a number of videos and pix from past hosts walking you through their systems.
-These videos will help you begin to visualize how you can set up your own space: Example Page
+We've posted a number of videos and pictures from past hosts walking you through their systems.
+These videos and pictures will help you begin to visualize how you can set up your own space: Example Page